 If you run into any problems along the way or have any confusions or questions, shoot us an email.

-A few important notes: Convergence Training makes no claims to the effect that using this checklist will guarantee safe work conditions at your workplace or ensure that your employees’ silica exposure levels are acceptable/safe.
-Also, Convergence Training makes no claims to keeping this checklist up to date to match NIOSH’s version after 11/13/2012.
+A few important notes: This checklist is based on one in an OSHA Silica eTool.
+Convergence Training makes no claims to the effect that using this checklist will guarantee safe work conditions at your workplace or ensure that your employees’ silica exposure levels are acceptable/safe.
+Also, Convergence Training makes no claims to keeping this checklist up to date to match OSHA’s version after 11/13/2012–which means we’re not sure if this is 100% up to date with any new Silica regs.
+Still, if nothing else it’s a good start.

 There’s the checklist.
 Hope it helps.